kluctl/kluctl/README.md

 ### Getting started

 You can find a basic Getting Started documentation [here](./docs/getting-started.md).

-After you've got your first ready, you can start deploying your own applications and infrastructure.
+### kluctl project config (.kluctl.yml)

+The [.kluctl.yml](./docs/kluctl_project.md) file is the central configuration file that defines your kluctl project.
+It declares what (clusters, secrets, deployment projects, ...) is need for your deployment, where to find it and what targets are available to invoke commands against.

 ### Deployment projects

-A deployment project is a collection of actual deployments.
-Documentation about the project structure and individual features can be found [here](./docs/deployments.md)
+A deployment project is a collection of actual (kustomize) deployments.
+Documentation about the project structure and individual features can be found [here](./docs/deployments.md).

 ### Command line interface